Oracle's Ellison focused on Cloud, not deals

 Oracle unveiled new cloud products at this week's users conference including an updated version of its top-selling corporate database along with high-end computers designed for the cloud.
 Oracle estimates some 50,000 corporate executives and technology workers are attending the conference.

-To deliver faster performance, Oracle is increasing its focus on solid-state storage, Ellison said.

-Solid-state memory relies on NAND microchips and is more reliable, but more expensive, than traditional hard disk drives made by Seagate and Western Digital.

-Ellison opened the conference on Sunday night conference with a preview of a hardware system dubbed Exadata X3.
+"You ain't seen nothing yet," Ellison said on Sunday night as he opened the conference with a preview of a hardware system dubbed Exadata X3.
 He also showed off a cloud-friendly version of the Oracle database, which is used by virtually all of the world's biggest corporations.

 Oracle, which has nearly 120,000 employees, intends to market the new cloud products to existing customers, many of whom use web-based offerings from rivals such as Salesforce and Amazon.